aldertzomer/shell-genomics/_episodes/01-introduction.md

 The shell will fill in the rest of the directory name for `shell_data`.
 If there are more directories matching the entered text hit <tab><tab> and a list of matches will be shown allowing you to further specify which directory you actually mean.

-Now change directories to `untrimmed_fastq` in `coursedata` using tab-completion, we'll have to navigate through 2 additional directories
+Now change directories to `untrimmed_fastq` in `course_data` using tab-completion, we'll have to navigate through 2 additional directories

 ~~~
 $ cd B-MBIMIGE22-23/intro_genomics_timalex/shell_data/untrimmed_fastq